-Sillano, the northernmost community in the province of Lucca, is also the border between Tuscany and Emilia Romagna.
-Here we find the artificial Lake Vicaglia along the street that leads to the Orecchiella park (part of which is in the Sillano area).
+Sillano is the northernmost municipality in the province of Lucca and marks the border between Tuscany and Emilia Romagna.
+The area is home to the artificial lake of Vicaglia, located along the road that leads to Orecchiella Park.

 An ancient inscription in the Church of San Bartolomeo narrates the story (or legend) of the town, which says: “Sillano, founded by Lucio Silla of Rome in the year 652, welcomed under the protection of the Este in the year 1430”.
 The village’s earliest centre was probably a settlement in the hamlet of Castellaccio, a fortress whose traces could still be seen a few centuries ago.
 According to tradition, Christianity made its way into this area very early in its history, around the 3rd century CE, during the papacy of Eutychian (275-283 CE).
 In the Middle Ages, Sillano grew in importance, as it was located along a strategic communication route that remained for a long time one of the only crossings linking central and southern Italy.